 *Dates for the current year’s CAPstone session can be found on the ‘Upcoming Seminars and CAPSTONE‘ page.

 The CAPstone session is typically held once a year in the summer.
-CAPstone participants will spend Saturday evening through Friday morning on the Martin Luther College campus in New Ulm studying Biblical Interpretation and Basics of Culture.
-Friday afternoon the group will travel to Milwaukee.
+CAPstone participants will spend Saturday evening through Thursday afternoon on the Martin Luther College campus in New Ulm studying Biblical Interpretation and Basics of Culture.
+Thursday afternoon the group will travel to Milwaukee.
+Events on Friday will include lectures on the various organizations and boards within the WELS.
 On Saturday the participants will spend the day learning about and conducting ethnographic interviews for one of the local Milwaukee churches.
-Sunday the group will take a tour of the Milwaukee area visiting various historic sights important to the history of WELS.
-Events on Monday and Tuesday will include lectures on the various organizations and boards within the WELS and a tour of Wisconsin Lutheran Seminary.
+Sunday the group will take a tour of the Milwaukee area visiting various historic sights important to the history of WELS and tour Wisconsin Lutheran Seminary.
 We conclude with an intimate closing service, where certificates are awarded.

 The following is a list of the CAPstone courses and the materials participants will need to read before attending CAPstone.
 All 3 books are available from the program’s administrative assistant.